Finatix/KCPUInfo/README.md

 Besides that, information about the mainboard, the system memory and the operating system should be shown as well.

 It is a project under development for which a roadmap is in the works.
-Will be announced in november.
+Will be announced in spring 2023.